ddhartma/Introduction-to-Neural-Networks/README.md

     [Source: Udemy - The Data Science Course 2021: Complete Data Science Bootcamp ](https://www.udemy.com/course/the-data-science-course-complete-data-science-bootcamp/)

 ## Maximum Likelihood <a name="max_likely"></a>
-- Use a model that gives the existing labels the highest probability
+- Use a model that gives the existing labels the highest probability.
-- If P(all) is high than: The model classifies most points correctly with P(all) indicating how accurate the model is
+- If P(all) is high than: The model classifies most points correctly with P(all) indicating how accurate the model is.

 ## Important Error Functions (cost functions) <a name="error_func"></a>
 - Cost functions must be: